zenml-io/zenml/docs/book/stacks-and-components/component-guide/orchestrators/skypilot-vm.md

 * `accelerators`: The accelerators required.
 If a string, must be a string of the form `'V100'` or `'V100:2'`, where the `:2` indicates that the task requires 2 V100 GPUs.
 If a dict, must be a dict of the form `{'V100': 2}` or `{'tpu-v2-8': 1}`.
 * `accelerator_args`: Accelerator-specific arguments.
 For example, `{'tpu_vm': True, 'runtime_version': 'tpu-vm-base'}` for TPUs.
 * `use_spot`: Whether to use spot instances.
 If None, defaults to False.
 * `spot_recovery`: The spot recovery strategy to use for the managed spot to recover the cluster from preemption.
+Read more about the available strategies [here](https://skypilot.readthedocs.io/en/latest/reference/api.html?highlight=instance_type#resources)
-* `region`: The region to use.
+* `region`: The cloud region to use.
-* `zone`: The zone to use.
+* `zone`: The cloud zone to use within the region.
 * `image_id`: The image ID to use.
 If a string, must be a string of the image id from the cloud, such as AWS: `'ami-1234567890abcdef0'`, GCP: `'projects/my-project-id/global/images/my-image-name'`; Or, a image tag provided by SkyPilot, such as AWS: `'skypilot:gpu-ubuntu-2004'`.
 If a dict, must be a dict mapping from region to image ID.
 * `disk_size`: The size of the OS disk in GiB.
 * `disk_tier`: The disk performance tier to use.
 If None, defaults to `'medium'`.
 * `cluster_name`: Name of the cluster to create/reuse.
 If None, auto-generate a name.
+SkyPilot uses term `cluster` to refer to a group or a single VM that are provisioned to execute the task.
+The cluster name is used to identify the cluster and to determine whether to reuse an existing cluster or create a new one.
 * `retry_until_up`: Whether to retry launching the cluster until it is up.
 * `idle_minutes_to_autostop`: Automatically stop the cluster after this many minutes of idleness, i.e., no running or pending jobs in the cluster's job queue.
 Idleness gets reset whenever setting-up/running/pending jobs are found in the job queue.
 Setting this flag is equivalent to running `sky.launch(..., detach_run=True, ...)` and then `sky.autostop(idle_minutes=<minutes>)`.
 If not set, the cluster will not be autostopped.
 * `down`: Tear down the cluster after all jobs finish (successfully or abnormally).
 If `idle_minutes_to_autostop` is also set, the cluster will be torn down after the specified idle time.
 Note that if errors occur during provisioning/data syncing/setting up, the cluster will not be torn down for debugging purposes.
-* `stream_logs`: If True, show the logs in the terminal.
+* `stream_logs`: If True, show the logs in the terminal as they are generated while the cluster is running.

 **Code Example:**